• Skip to primary navigation

 • Email

-These strawberry cream cheese rolls are fluffy, buttery, and very gooey.
-They are filled with a homemade strawberry pie filling, fresh strawberries, and topped with a tangy cream cheese frosting.
+These strawberry cinnamon rolls are soft, fluffy, and ultra gooey.
+They're packed full of gooey strawberry filling and topped with a tangy strawberry cream cheese glaze.
 The no knead dough is soft and buttery, and so easy to make!
 The strawberry filling helps to steam the dough in the oven, keeping them ultra soft and gooey.

 Jump to: